utzcoz/packages_apps_AndroidX86Settings/README.md

-# packages_apps_Androidx86Settings
+# AndroidX86Settings

-The separate settings app for android-x86 without modifying official settings app
+The settings app for Android-x86.